oceanBigOne/MajorityJudgment/README.md

     $meritProfil=new MeritProfile();

-    //get merit profil as Array of Merit object (Merit is an object with to property : mention and percent of this mention)
+    //get merit profil as Array of Merit object (Merit is an object with two property : mention and percent of this mention)
     $merits=$meritProfil->getAsMeritArray($candidate,$ballot->getVotes(),$ballot->getMentions());

     //display majority mention